sgost/contentconcepts-data/services/esl_editing.md

     - english language editing service india
 ---

-For non-native speakers of English, writing a research manuscript or paper is a difficlut task.
+For non-native speakers of English, writing a research manuscript or paper is a difficult task.
 Your strength is research and your language may not be effective.
-Our ESL editors specalise in editing manuscripts written by authors whose first language is not English.
+Our ESL editors specialise in editing manuscripts written by authors whose first language is not English.
 Get the right word, right sentence structure and convey your research findings effectively